ShareLync LogoShareLync

 Back to Blog

-Creating a biodata is one of the first steps in the process.
+Creating a marriage biodata is one of the first steps in the arranged marriage process.
 But with so many options — Word templates, PDF generators, online biodata makers, and mobile apps — which format is actually the best in 2026?

 Before talking about format, let's cover the content.
-A complete biodata typically includes:
+A complete marriage biodata typically includes:

 • Personal details — Name, age, height, marital status